Friskes/capture-db-queries/README.md

-# Class that supports the function of decorator, iterator and context manager for measuring the time and number of database queries
+# Class to simplify the search for slow and suboptimal sql queries to the database in django projects.

 <div align="center">